Absolute monarchy in France: Limits to power

 The absolute monarchy was not the same as totalitarian dictatorship, and there were limits to the king's power.
 Known as the "fundamental laws of the Kingdom", these evolved over time and were a set of unwritten principles which placed limits on the otherwise absolute power of the king from the Middle Ages until the French Revolution in 1789.
-They were based on customary usage and religious beliefs about the roles of God, monarch, and subjects.
+The monarchy had to respect the fundamental laws of the kingdom.
+He could not change the line of succession at will; he was bound by the Salic Law.
+He was not to sell royal demesne as the sovereign was considered only tenant of his realm.
+As the Patron of the Church he was to protect the Church from encroachments of the holy see.